belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Yes, it's heavy.
 It's something you will do only once a year and if you fail you take all your clients down but you don't even know it.
 I'm not even talking about a compromised or leaked certificate.

 `RPE` Ok, but let's say we did that...
-We're good now, right ?
-SSL we are safe
+We're good now, right?
+SSL is safe?

-`DPL` BTW, who spotted it?
-SSL it outdated.
+`DPL` Well, no, SSL it outdated.
 It's TLS now :)

 `RPE` ok, on the front, we're good.
 Let's look at the backend.